 - Average travel patterns

 A vehicle containing a detectable Bluetooth device is observed at two stations.
-The Media Access Control (MAC) address and time of detection is logged, and the information is used to obtain a sample travel time for the segment.
+The Media Access Control (MAC) address and time of detection are logged, and the information is used to obtain a sample travel time for the segment.

 Computerized traffic signals, managed lanes and variable speed limit signs are some ways the TMC adjusts traffic control for safety and mobility.
 The TMC works closely with responders and calls in equipment as needed.